r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

-Check results using R-devel on an arm64 Mac running macOS 26.6.2 'Tahoe' with Xcode/CLT 27RC (hence Apple clang 21) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)
+Check results using R-devel on an arm64 Mac running macOS 27.0 'Golden Gate' with Xcode/CLT 27 (hence Apple clang 21) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)

 [According to https://en.wikipedia.org/wiki/Xcode that version of Apple